-- a.
-If the problem cannot be resolved informally, as described in Step1 above, the student may file a college Grievance Form.
-Grievance Forms are available at OCCC Student Services counter and all other OCCC centers.
-These completed forms must be turned in to the Vice President Student Affairs' Office within seven (7) working days of meeting with an Advisor.
-Timelines commence at the time of the meeting with the Advisor. - b.
-Within seven (7) working days of receipt of the formal written grievance form, the Vice President Student Affairs will contact all involved parties and attempt to clarify the complaint and assist the parties to reach a solution that is mutually acceptable to all parties.
-The resolution will be provided in writing to the involved parties. - c.
-The Vice President Student Affairs shall issue a written decision to all parties involved within 14 working days of receipt of the student's grievance.
+- If the problem cannot be resolved informally, as described in Step1 above, or if the student chooses not to discuss with problem with the other party, the student may file a college Grievance Form.
+Grievance Forms are available online or at OCCC Student Affairs counter and all other OCCC centers.
+The completed form must be turned in to the Vice President for Student Affairs' Office within ten (10) working days of meeting with the faculty/staff/ student or the event's occurrence.
+If the grievance is focus against the Vice President of Student Affairs, students should direct their grievance to the President. - 2.
+Within ten (10) working days of receipt of the formal written grievance form, the Vice President for Student Affairs will contact all involved parties and will investigate the grievance. - The Vice President for Student Affairs shall issue a written decision to all parties involved within ten (10) working days of receipt of the student's grievance.

-Step 3: Appeal of Vice President Student Affairs' Decision
+Step 3: Appeal of Vice President for Student Affairs' Decision

-- a.
-If the student does not accept the decision of the Vice President Student Affairs, the student may submit a written appeal to the President within seven (7) working days of receipt of the decision of the Vice President Student Affairs. - 1.
+- If the student does not accept the decision of the Vice President for Student Affairs, the student may submit a written appeal to the President within ten (10) working days of receipt of the decision of the Vice President of Student Affairs.
 The student must present all evidence in writing, including a copy of the original grievance form and previous decisions in the matter reached at lower levels of the process. - 2.
-The student must also submit a written statement which explains why the decision of the Vice President Student Affairs was unsatisfactory, and which thoroughly describes a specific, requested remedy to the grievance. - b.
-Within seven (7) working days of receipt of the appeal from the student, the President shall meet with the student regarding the student's grievance and: - 1. make a summary decision; or - 2. remand the issue to the College Appeals Committee.
+The student must also submit a written statement which explains why the decision of the Vice President for

+- Student Affairs was unsatisfactory, and which thoroughly describes a specific, requested remedy to the grievance. - 2.
+Within ten (10) working days of receipt of the appeal from the student, the President shall meet with the student regarding the student's grievance and: - 1. make a summary decision; or - 2. remand the issue to the College Appeals Committee.